 Bus lanes are monitored by CCTV cameras and traffic police.

-Bus lane PCN costs start from £80 depending on where the infringement occurred and how quickly you pay the fine.
-See the full breakdown:
+Bus lane PCN costs can rise up to £160 depending on where the infringement occurred and how quickly you pay the fine.
+See the full breakdown.

 Tip: If you’re not sure if a bus lane is in operation, it’s best not to use it at all and avoid picking up unnecessary PCN fines.